 "Stocks trading below their 200-day average with RSI under 30, where operating margin was positive every quarter since 2020"

-This query joins two different data domains in a single screen.
-The technical side (200-day moving average, RSI) comes from the pre-calculated technical indicators table with 56 indicators updated daily.
-The fundamental side (quarterly operating margin since 2020) comes from the financial statements table.
-Claude joins them on symbol and checks both conditions together.
+This query combines two different data domains in a single screen.
+The technical side (200-day moving average, RSI) comes from the pre-calculated technical indicators dataset with 56 indicators updated daily.
+The fundamental side (quarterly operating margin since 2020) comes from the financial statements dataset.
+Claude lines them up by symbol and checks both conditions together.

 What AI screening cannot do yet